 Our Diversity Visiting Medical Student Subinternship Program administered by Heidi Combs, MD, gives highly qualified fourth-year medical students from backgrounds historically underrepresented in psychiatry an experience of the exceptional psychiatry training program offered by our department.

-We are hosting an informational session for PIs who are eligible for the NIH Diversity Supplements Program to help them navigate the application process, including a panel of faculty and trainees who have experience with the program, either as a former mentor or mentee.
-The intention is to share information about how to secure a candidate and to provide a platform for faculty to ask questions about the process and program.
-The session is part of an ongoing effort to encourage and support faculty members in the pursuit of diversifying their research teams.
+In 2021, we hosted an informational session for PIs eligible for the NIH Diversity Supplements Program to help them navigate the application process, including a panel of faculty and trainees who have experience with the program, either as a former mentor or mentee.
+The intention was to share information about how to secure a candidate and to provide a platform for faculty to ask questions about the process and program.
+The session was part of an ongoing effort to encourage and support faculty members in the pursuit of diversifying their research teams.

 We have a large portfolio of research that addresses health disparities and many of our researchers use community-based participatory research approaches that formally invite and incorporate individuals in the communities we serve.
 Browse our project database for a sample of current projects.

 We are currently looking at ways to enhance our EDI efforts in our robust mentorship program for junior faculty.
 The mentorship program fosters and facilitates career development and academic success.

 A number of our Centers and Programs have EDI initiatives and workgroups specific to their group, and many supervisors have an “open door” policy that promotes direct access to timely information and support.